NixOS/nix/doc/manual/src/command-ref/nix-instantiate.md

 # Description

-The command `nix-instantiate` generates [store derivations](#gloss-derivation) from (high-level) Nix expressions.
+The command `nix-instantiate` generates [store derivations](../glossary.md) from (high-level) Nix expressions.
 It evaluates the Nix expressions in each of *files* (which defaults to *./default.nix*).
 Each top-level expression should evaluate to a derivation, a list of derivations, or a set of derivations.
 The paths of the resulting store derivations are printed on standard output.

 If *files* is the character `-`, then a Nix expression will be read from standard input.